ArmandPhilippot/wordpress-boilerplate/README.md

 A boilerplate for developing WordPress themes.

 **It is not yet 100% functional.
-There is still a problem with recompiling scss when the version is incremented.
 I have not tested transpile with Babel.
 I haven't tested anywhere other than Linux.**

 ## Introduction